-- The P code (nnnnn) is the same as the program number (Onnnnn) of the subprogram. - The subprogram must reside in the active directory, or in a location specified in Settings 251/252.
-Refer to page 396 for more information on subprogram search locations.
+- The P code (nnnnn) is the same as the program number (Onnnnn) of the subprogram. - If the subprogram is not in memory, the file name must be Onnnnn.nc.
+The file name must contain the O, leading zeros and .nc for the machine to find the subprogram. - The subprogram must reside in the active directory, or in a location specified in Settings 251/252.
+Refer to page 432 for more information on subprogram search locations.